-As an incoming student, you will begin to question in a discipline-based first-year experience (FYE) course while concurrently enrolled in a second course focused on the skills employers repeatedly name as the most crucial to success in the 21st century.
-Among these skills is the ability to write and speak effectively and to collaborate successfully with others.
-By enrolling in these paired courses during your first two semesters on campus, you are placed in small learning communities that begin to examine USP's Signature Questions.
+As an incoming student, you will begin to question in a discipline-based first-year experience (FYE) course (Quest I) while concurrently enrolled in a second course focused on the skills employers repeatedly name as the most crucial to success in the 21st century (writing or public speaking).
+By enrolling in these paired courses during your first two semesters on campus, you are placed in small learning communities that begin to examine UW Oshkosh's Signature Questions.

 How do people understand and create a more sustainable world?